-The Final Budget for General Government, including Internal Service Funds, includes funding for 1,504.58 full-time equivalent positions at a net county cost of \$61,365,406.
-The budget includes a net cost increase of \$1,191,830 and an increase of 5.14 in full-time equivalent positions funded from within existing appropriations or fully offset by revenues.
+The Proposed Budget for General Government, including Internal Service Funds, includes funding for 1,504.58 full-time equivalent positions at a net county cost of \$61,549,052.
+The budget includes a net cost increase of \$1,375,476 and an increase of 5.14 full-time equivalent positions funded from within existing appropriations or fully offset by revenues.